 I arrived at Ninh Binh at around 8pm and checked into Thanh Thuy guesthouse.
 The following day I hired a motorbike taxi to drive me to some of the local sights.
-Ninh Binh itself is not a very interesting town, but the countryside around is spectacular.
+Ninh Binh itself is not a particularly interesting town, but the countryside around is spectacular.
 Limestone karsts like in Halong Bay, but on lakes and rivers and either sides of the roads.
-The first day in Ninh Binh I visited Hung Mua hill, a small temple atop one of the limestone karsts with stunning views over the valley of Tam Coc below.
+The first day in Ninh Binh I visited Hang Múa Hill, a small temple atop one of the limestone karsts with stunning views over the valley of Tam Coc below.

 The cave here wasn’t very exciting…